 In previous academic years, the Department of Music has run weekly performance classes open to all students, teachers, and staff members that included sessions focusing on topics relating to musicians’ health and wellness.
 (For more information please visit the Performance Class webpage).

 Within the context of the COVID-19 pandemic, the Department is not able to run this series during the Autumn Term of the 2020/21 academic year but will review the situation as the year progresses and resume classes as and when possible.

 Previous health and wellness-related sessions as part of the Performance Class series have included:

-At present, given the COVID-19 pandemic, using the departmental wellbeing space is problematic, so you could consider developing a personal wellbeing space where you live: this might involve putting up some fairy lights, bringing a plant into the area, maybe having some incense or candles (though pay attention to fire safety!), and not bringing electronic devices into the area to help you switch off.
+You might like to consider developing a personal wellbeing space where you live: this might involve putting up some fairy lights, bringing a plant into the area, maybe having some incense or candles (though pay attention to fire safety!), and not bringing electronic devices into the area to help you switch off.

 Creating spaces where you can get away from work and go to feel safe and calm is really important, especially in shared accommodation, and while we are living within a global pandemic and more restricted than normal.